CGCookie/retopoflow/help/warnings.md

 - Create a decimated copy of your source mesh and retopologize the copy.
 As long as it doesn't noticibly impact the silhouette of the object, decimation won't affect the resulting retopology at all
 - Disable any Subdivision Surface modifiers or lower the Multiresolution Modifier display level
 - Segment your sources into separate parts and retopologize one at a time
+- Work in a .blend file that links in the large source meshes.
+This may not improve the speed of editing, but it will improve (auto-)save times.

 ## Inverted Normals